staking-foundation/docs/docs/05-roadmap.md

 - 🔜 Governance and Tokenomics
 - 🔜 Withdrawals and Exits

-This will allow Liquid Stakers, Operators and the Diva DAO to fully finalize its design and possibilities, so everybody can use divETH without the need to trust any centralized or permissioned party.
+This will allow Liquid Stakers, Operators and the Diva DAO members to provide input on its design and possibilities, so everybody can use divETH without the need to trust any centralized or permissioned party.

-**Mainnet deployment** ETA is Q1.
-Diva mainnet will launch once the last functionalities are fully tested and audited.
+Diva Mainnet will launch once the last functionalities are fully tested and audited by several top firms.

 - 🛠️ [Get started with Diva Operator tesntet](operators).
 - 👾 [Join Discord](https://discord.gg/diva) to get support.